-- a.
-If the string securing rope breaks or comes untied from the saddle horn prior to being thrown by the contestant, that rope may not be used in the event. - b.
-Abusive treatment of any animal during the event. - c.
-Roping the calf without releasing rope after the catch. - d.
-Accidental or intentional dally or hang up of rope. - e.
-Not having an easily visible piece of cloth or plastic flagging attached within three feet (3') of the end of the rope. - f.
-Roping the calf before the horse's tail has cleared the barrier line. - g.
-Dismounting or falling off horse before time is stopped with a legal catch. - h.
-Running the calf into the fence or return gate while demonstrating blatant disregard for safety of the calf as ruled by the Judge. - i.
-Roper breaks rope away from the saddle horn. - j.
-Roping calf without throwing or releasing the rope in a manner to snare or "place" loop around calf's head. - k.
-Not releasing loop from roper's hand prior to having any portion of the calf's head within the loop. - l.
-Signaling for release of calf when Judges are not ready.
+- a) If the string securing rope breaks or comes untied from the saddle horn prior to being thrown by the contestant, that rope may not be used in the event. - b) Abusive treatment of any animal during the event. - c) Roping the calf without releasing rope after the catch. - d) Not having an easily visible piece of cloth or plastic flagging attached within three feet (3') of the end of the rope. - e) Roping the calf before the horse's tail has cleared the barrier line. - f) Dismounting or falling off horse before time is stopped with a legal catch. - g) Running the calf into the fence or return gate while demonstrating blatant disregard for safety of the calf as ruled by the Judge. - h) Roper breaks rope away from the saddle horn. - i) Roping calf without throwing or releasing the rope in a manner to snare or "place" loop around calf's head. - j) Not releasing loop from roper's hand prior to having any portion of the calf's head within the loop. - k) Signaling for release of calf when Judges are not ready.